learn-co-curriculum/dsc-ridge-and-lasso-regression/README.md

 X = pd.DataFrame(transformed, columns = X.columns)
 ```

-Below, we created train-test-splits, and created Ridge, Lasso and Linear regression models
+Below, we've performed train-test-splits and fit Ridge, Lasso and Linear regression models.
+Notice that the Ridge and Lasso models have the parameter alpha, which is Scikit's version of $\lambda$ in the regularization cost functions.

 ```python